History of Scunthorpe United F.C.: Non-League: 2022–present

 On 25 January 2023, the club announced the immediate takeover of the club by former Ilkeston Town chairman David Hilton, and won their first away game for over a year, securing a 1–0 victory at Halifax Town.
-On 29 January 2023, Peterborough Sports manager Jimmy Dean was appointed Iron manager; Nelson stayed on as head coach.
+On 29 January 2023, Peterborough Sports manager Jimmy Dean was appointed Iron manager, with Nelson staying on as head coach.
 Hilton settled the club's HMRC tax debt, spelling the end of the transfer embargo, and the club signed six new players, but the club still suffered their ninth home league defeat of the season, beaten 3–1 by Barnet on 3 February 2023 to stay 23rd in the National League.
+In April 2023, Hilton announced that, to cut costs, the club would be closing its academy and training 70 mi away in Ilkeston, but fan feedback led to the latter decision being reversed – players would continue to train at Glanford Park, but the academy closure and some staff redundancies would go ahead.
+On 10 April 2023, with a 2–0 loss to Oldham Athletic, the side were relegated, for the second successive season, to the National League North.